AndreeaDraghici/RegexApplication/README.md

 ![image](https://user-images.githubusercontent.com/72825756/162381950-4b5e2ca3-e52e-4e09-834f-84efe031c9d6.png)

-### 2. So, two input fields or similar, are required.
+### 2. So, two input fields, are required.
 One to enter pattern, the other one to enter the string to investigate.
 ![image](https://user-images.githubusercontent.com/72825756/162382481-ea9ad479-bb66-4668-a5f3-4c05197a0fbc.png)

 --------------------------------------